FabricMC/fabric-docs/develop/items/first-item.md

 ## Custom Tooltips {#custom-tooltips}

-If you want your item to have a custom tooltip, you will need to create a class that extends `Item` and override the `appendTooltip` method.
+If you want your item to have a custom tooltip, you will need to create a class that extends `Item` and override the `appendHoverText` method.

 ::: info
 This example uses the `LightningStick` class created in the [Custom Item Interactions](./custom-item-interactions) page.